xbhatnag/XyOS/README.md

 # XyOS
+## On Pause
+Waiting to take course in Concurrency & Parallel Programming (CS 343) Hope to learn more about threads and coroutines to apply here.

 ## Goals
 1. Build a 64Bit Kernel for the Raspberry Pi 3B.
 Code bare metal, directly onto the CPU.
 2. Get access to basic peripherals on the Raspberry Pi - GPIO, UART, Timers.